phillid/paramano/README.md

 If you're using ArchLinux, just jump over to the [AUR page for this software](https://aur.archlinux.org/packages/trayfreq-archlinux) and install it that way.

-Despite the software's name, it should work on other distros as well.

 Runtime Dependencies
 --------------------